cocoa-xu/otter/README.md

 |-----------------------|-------------------|---------------------|--------------------------------------------------|
 | {T}-size(d)           | `T [d]`           | u32-size(42)        | An array of 42 unsigned 32-bit integers.       |
 | {T}-size(d1, d2, ...) | `T [d1][d2][...]` | u8-size(100, 200)   | An array of 100-by-200 unsigned 8-bit integers. |

+ND-array is not supported as a function argument yet.
+It can be only used in structs (see below) for now.

 We'll use `{NDA}` to indicate any ND-array types from now on.